Geniculate Artery Embolization:

 Frequently Asked Questions

-Is MIVA the right place for GAE treatment?
+Is MIVA the right place for Genicular Artery Embolization GAE treatment?

-The decision regarding whether to treat your chronic knee pain related to OA with GAE starts with a clinical evaluation and review of imaging.
+The decision regarding whether to treat the chronic pain in your knee joint related to OA with GAE starts with a clinical evaluation and review of imaging.
 Patients who have not had improvement despite conservative measures such as weight loss program, physical therapy, NSAIDs such as Naproxen, and/or knee injections may be a suitable candidate for GAE, especially if they are not a surgical candidate due to comorbidities or desire a non-surgical option.

 Is it possible to get back up on my feet quickly?